 A related loophole concerns drug rehab programs.
 Many states have a blanket offer to inmates of time off their sentences by finishing a drug treatment program.
 This led some inmates who had never taken drugs to enter the program for time off their sentences.

-If the student complain about a teacher and just expresses their feelings without personal threats of violence, they're safe if they do it social sites like Facebook or Twitter.
-Sure, in trouble with the school... yes, but the law... no. However, cyber-bullying does fall under the threat of violence, which the law can intervene.
+However, schools have their own loophole with this.
+If a student complains about a teacher, or otherwise expresses their feelings without personal threats of violence, they're safe if they do it on social media sites like Facebook or Twitter.
+Whatever they say can't get them in trouble with the law, but it might get them in trouble with the school, since the student willingly posted it to the public.
+In other words, assuming they aren't making a threat, what a student posts on Facebook can't get him arrested, but it might get him detention.
+However, cyber-bullying does fall under the threat of violence, which the law can intervene.

 Lawmakers in Pennsylvania try to clamp down on synthetic drug makers after they managed to find loopholes in drug laws, like labeling their products “Not for Human Consumption”.
 It such comes as no surprise that law enforcements in other US states have caught on thanks to “legal” alternatives, like Salvia divinorum and spice… synthetic cannabis since it looks like the spice used in cooking.